-Type of code Use of code Code Discount codes Every qualification is assigned to a discount code indicating the subject area to which it belongs.
-Please see the GOV.UK website Regulated Qualifications Framework (RQF) codes Each qualification title is allocated an Ofqual Regulated Qualifications Framework (RQF) code.
+Type of code Use of code Code Discount codes Every qualification eligible for performance tables is assigned a discount code indicating the subject area to which it belongs.
+Please see the GOV.UK website Discount codes are published by DfE.
+Regulated Qualifications Framework (RQF) codes Each qualification title is allocated an Ofqual Regulated Qualifications Framework (RQF) code.
 The RQF code is known as a Qualification Number (QN).
 This is the code that features in the DfE Section 96 and on the LARA as being eligible for 16-18 and 19+ funding, and is to be used for all qualification funding purposes.
 The QN will appear on students' final certification documentation.
-The QN for this qualification is: 601/8704/9 Subject codes The subject code is used by centres to enter students for a qualification.
+The QN for this qualification is: 603/1201/4 Subject codes The subject code is used by centres to enter students for a qualification.
 Centres will need to use the entry codes only when claiming students' qualifications.
-A Level - 9GN0 Paper codes These codes are provided for reference purposes.
+A Level - 9RU0 Paper codes These codes are provided for reference purposes.
 Students do not need to be entered for individual papers.
-Paper 1: 9GN0/01 Paper 2: 9GN0/02 Paper 3: 9GN0/03
+Paper 1: 9RU0/01 Paper 2: 9RU0/02 Paper 3: 9RU0/03

-^{}www.gov.uk/government/publications/key-stage-4-qualifications-discount-codes-and-point-scores
+\www.gov.uk/government/publications/key-stage-4-qualifications-discount-codes-and-point-scores